Anke Leroux

 Education/Academic qualification

-Economics, PhD, University of Cambridge
+Economics, PhD, Optimal Conservation under Ecological Risk and Uncertainty: A Dynamic Analysis, University of Cambridge

-Award Date: 5 Sep 2006
+Award Date: 5 Sept 2006

 External positions